thenaterhood/gscreenshot/README.md

 [![Code Climate](https://codeclimate.com/github/thenaterhood/gscreenshot/badges/gpa.svg)](https://codeclimate.com/github/thenaterhood/gscreenshot)

-gscreenshot is a gtk frontend for scrot, an application for taking screenshots, written in python and pygtk.
+gscreenshot is a GTK frontend for taking screenshots, with support for multiple screenshot and region selection backends.
+Built in Python and pygtk, with Glade.

 This is a fork of the original project (last updated in 2006) that updates it to use modern technologies and to provide updated functionality.

 This application was originally written by matej.horvath.
 The original project can be found at https://code.google.com/p/gscreenshot/ while Google Code is